A world without unity is not sustainable.

 As a united humanity, we will have the capacity to develop positive and sustainable solutions to the challenges facing us, and provide a firm foundation on which to build a prosperous and peaceful world.

-UnityWorks is a national nonprofit organization committed to a belief in the oneness of humanity, the value of diversity, and the need for unity.
-Our mission is to promote cross-racial and cross-cultural understanding, inclusion and social justice, with a focus on K-12 schools.
+UnityWorks is a national nonprofit educational organization whose mission is to promote cross-racial and cross-cultural understanding, equity and inclusion, with a focus on K-12 schools.
+We are committed to a belief in the oneness of humanity, the value of diversity, and the need for unity.

 We work primarily with teachers, school administrators and community leaders, offering professional development, educational resources and ongoing support.
 Our goals are